psoloway/puppetlabs-tomcat/README.md

 #####`java_home`

 Specifies where Java is installed.
 Only applies if `use_jsvc` is set to 'true'.
 Valid options: a string containing an absolute path.
-Default: If you don't specify a home path, Puppet does not pass the `-home` switch to Tomcat.
-That causes problems on some systems, so we recommend including this parameter..
+Default: undef.
+Note: if you don't specify a home path in this parameter, Puppet does not pass the `-home` switch to Tomcat.
+That can cause problems on some systems, so we recommend including this parameter.

 #####`service_ensure`